There are many elements that come together to create your bridal veil look, including its length and number of tiers you opt for.

 Yes, you can absolutely order a custom-length veil.
 We add an extra $10 charge for this customization option.

-Measuring for your wedding veil is important to achieve the look you desire on your big day.
+Taking measurements for your wedding veil is an important step to achieving the look you desire on your big day.
 You’ll need the following in order to get an accurate measure:

 - a friend or family member to assist with the measurements